beaconcrm/beacon-sample-frontend/README.md

 ### 2. Make it possible to pick a channel

+It would be great if the user could pick the Slack channel to send messages to before they hit send!

 There is [an endpoint](http://localhost:8001/slack/channels) that you can use specifically to get a list of all of the channels in Slack.
-You can load a list of all of the available channels with:
+You can load a list of all of the available channels in your code with:

 ```js
 const response = await axios.get('/slack/channels');